Cogmasters/concord/docs/CODING_GUIDELINES.md

 ## No typedefed structs

 Use structs by all means, but do not typedef them.
-Use the `struct` name way of identifying them:
+Use the `struct` syntax to identify them:

 ```c
 struct something {